Repository Management with Nexus

 On the Maven Dependency tab, you will see the following form elements:

 - When resolving an artifact’s dependencies, Nexus will query an existing repository or repository group.
-In many cases it will make sense to select the same repository group you are referencing in your Maven Settings.
-If you encounter any problems during the dependency resolution, you need to make sure that you are referencing a repository or a group which contains these dependencies.
+In many cases it will make sense to select the same repository group you are referencing in your Maven settings.
+If you encounter any problems during the dependency resolution, you need to make sure that you are referencing a repository or a group that contains these dependencies.